EduardoStevens/EduardoStevens/README.md

 - 👋 Hi, I’m @EduardoStevens
 - 👀 I’m interested in Cibersecurity and AI
 - 🌱 I’m currently learning Python, C++ and Java
-- 💞️ I’m looking to collaborate on Cibersecurity relate projects
+- 💞️ I’m looking to collaborate on Cibersecurity related projects
 - 📫 How to reach me eduardostevenslira@comunidad.unam.mx

 <!---